org-arl/fjage/src/sphinx/shell.rst

-    help [topic] - provide help on a specified topic ps - list all the agents running on the local container who - display list of variables in workspace run script - run a Groovy script println message - display message on console delay millis - delay execution by the specified number of milliseconds shutdown - shutdown the local platform
+    help [topic] - provide help on a specified topic ps - list all the agents running on the local container who - display list of variables in workspace run - run a Groovy script
+    println - display message on console
+    delay - delay execution by the specified number of milliseconds shutdown - shutdown the local platform
-    logLevel [name],level - set loglevel (optionally for a named logger) subscribe topic(name) - subscribe to notifications from a named topic unsubscribe topic(name) - unsubscribe from notifications for a named topic shellImport spec - add specified package/classes to list of imports agent(name) - return an agent id for the named agent agentForService(service) - find an agent id providing the specified service agentsForService(service) - get a list of agent ids providing the specified service send msg - send the given message request req,[timeout] - send the given request and wait for a response receive [filter],[timeout] - wait for a message
+    logLevel - set loglevel (optionally for a named logger) subscribe - subscribe to notifications from a named topic unsubscribe - unsubscribe from notifications for a named topic shellImport - add specified package/classes to list of imports agent - return an agent id for the named agent agentForService - find an agent id providing the specified service agentsForService - get a list of all agent ids providing the specified service send - send the given message
+    request - send the given request and wait for a response receive - wait for a message
     >

 Further help on an individual topic can be obtained by typing `help` followed by the topic name.
 You are encouraged to explore the help.